HishamLadha/finance-app/README.md

 #### Future features

+- [ ] Look into integrating plaid API
-- [ ] Add email verification upon sign up
+- [x] Add email verification upon sign up
+- [ ] Need to add custom SMTP server as the current supabase limit is 3 emails/hour
-- [ ] Add a feature to allow users to change their password
+- [ ] Add a feature to allow users to reset their password
 - [ ] Potentially make the switch to a self hosted instance of Supabase

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).